-I don’t like to get out of my comfort zone.
-I definitely never gave public speaking any thought.
-It was never an option.
-I told myself I would be useless – my nerves would get the better of me and I’d turn into a blubbering mess.
-But I was asked to participate in our company’s TED-style speaking event called Metamorphosis last month.
-Staff could talk about their passions outside of their day job.
-I wanted to refuse instantly: no way did I want to get involved, but my subconscious had other plans and I automatically agreed.
-What was I thinking?
+I never liked getting out of my comfort zone and I definitely never gave public speaking any thought.
+I always told myself that I would be useless or that my nerves would get the better of me and I’d turn into a blubbering mess.
+But in February, I was asked to participate in our company’s TED-style speaking event called Metamorphosis.
+This was an event where staff could talk about passions or interests outside of their day job.
+I instantly wanted to refuse, but unfortunately for me, my subconscious had other plans and I automatically said yes.
+What on earth was I thinking?

 It’s such a common fear for so many, the dreaded public speaking.

-I remember the first time performing to a large(ish) group of people, in the first few months of starting secondary school.
-Our year had to perform/speak/sing, individually to our classmates.
+I remember the first time performing to a large(ish) group of people at school.
+In the first few months of starting secondary school our year had to perform/speak/sing, individually to our classmates.
 It was humiliating.

 For me, being centre stage has never been a desire.
 I’ve never even daydreamed being famous.
-It comes naturally for me to be on my own and at ease with my thoughts and I love it that way.
+I’m a happy introvert, comfortable being on my own and (normally) at ease with my thoughts and I love it that way.